Bob Patton

-Robert Thomas Patton (born October 21, 1954) is a former American football center who played for one season in the National Football League (NFL).
+Robert Thomas Patton (born October 21, 1954) is an American former professional football center who played for one season in the National Football League (NFL).
 He played high school football at West Side Central Catholic High School (later Bishop O'Reilly - now closed) in Kingston, Pennsylvania and college football for the Delaware Fightin' Blue Hens, he was signed by the Buffalo Bills as an undrafted free agent in 1976.
 He played in 12 games for the Bills in 1976.

 College career

 Patton played college football for the University of Delaware Fightin' Blue Hens.
 He earned United Press International All-East honors as an offensive guard in 1975.
 He also earned the Robert C. Peoples Outstanding Senior Lineman award as a senior.

 Professional career

 The Buffalo Bills signed Patton as an undrafted free agent on May 20, 1976.
 He played in 12 games for the Bills in 1976.